The 5-Day Epic

 Day 4 - Summit the Kranz

-Morning: We will ride through the reserve to summit a massive kranz overlooking the entire valley and then loop back to our starting point.
+In the morning, we ride through the reserve to summit a dramatic kranz overlooking the entire valley.
+From the top, the scale and beauty of the uMgeni River Valley truly reveal themselves before we loop back toward our starting point.

 Estimated total riding time: 2 - 3 hours (morning) 1 - 2 hours (afternoon).